-If your application is received after30 June 2016you will be automatically entered into Clearing.
+If your application is received after 30 June you will be automatically entered into Clearing.
 “Clearing” is the UCAS process of matching universities with course vacancies to students without university places.

 We can give you all of the Clearing advice you need to get into university.